kwaldenphd/football-exhibits/README.md

 An [example annotation that includes some of these components](https://www.lib.uidaho.edu/digital/footballcovers/items/footballcovers90.html), courtesy of the University of Idaho Libraries.
 - If you want to explore further, head to the [Hesburgh Libraries' Digital Exhibits website](https://digital-exhibits.library.nd.edu/) for various examples of annotations that in many cases go beyond the scope of what you're asked to develop for this lab.

-Annotations can go in the `Annotation` column for each the `game-annotations` sheet.
+Annotations can go in the `Annotation` column in the `game-annotations` sheet.
 If you're struggling to make your annotation work in the spreadsheet format, we'll figure out another workflow.

 We can also add tags as part of our annotation.
 These would be things like team or school names, coach or player names, or other significant entitites.
 Tags should be separated by a semi-colon (`;`) and can go in the `Tags` column.